jaesung-cs/splatstream/README.md

 - [ ] c++ viewer
 - [ ] Build wheels and publish
 - [ ] Find reasons for pixel value difference with `gsplat`

+## Contribution

+- Feedback, feature request, issue report, or PRs are welcome!
+- c++ must be formatted with `clang-format` with rules defined in `.clang-format`.
+- python shall be formatted, but no specific formatter yet.

 ## Technical Details